-Lamb of God are known for a lot of things; their filthy grooves, Randy Blythe’s bestial vocals, and now-former drummer Chris Adler’s thunderous kit-work.
+Lamb Of God are known for a lot of things: their filthy grooves, Randy Blythe’s bestial vocals, and now-former drummer Chris Adler’s thunderous kit-work.
 But something they don’t get a ton of credit for are Mark Morton’s guitar solos, which have long been some of the most technical in the big leagues of metalcore.
-The glass-shattering ripper Mark lets loose in the middle of Ghost Walking practically steals what’s arguably the best Lamb of God song of the decade.
-Without losing sight of the song’s inherent catchiness, Morton sweeps up and down the neck with both precision and bluesy bite.
+The glass-shattering ripper Mark lets loose in the middle of Ghost Walking practically steals what’s arguably the best Lamb Of God song of the decade.
+Without losing sight of the song’s inherent catchiness, he sweeps up and down the neck with both precision and bluesy bite.

 Periphery – Luck As A Constant (2012)